 Mark Haggarty is an MBA with the heart of an educator and the experience of an executive.
 His passion is to provide vital services and counsel to communities, in the hopes of generating positive change in the lives of others, and in doing so, inform his own life choices and perspective.
 Originally from New York, Mark graduated with a B.A. in English from Kenyon College in 1996, and then was privileged to participate in the fast-paced Internet Boom 1.0 with startups in both New York City and San Francisco, California, before transitioning in 2002 to the non-profit space as a career.
 Mark worked in direct service and program delivery for the College Track organization in East Palo Alto, CA, and volunteered his time in summer workshops for College Summit, until 2006 when he became a father for the first time and relocated with his wife Amy to her native Chicago.
 After completing an MBA at Loyola University Chicago, Mark built a non-profit consultancy, with clients across Chicago and the midwest specifically focused on education reform efforts and college success for first-generation, low-income student populations.
 His biggest client became the OneGoal organization; Mark was instrumental in the creation of the OneGoal three-year curriculum that now governs student progress though the program.
-Since 2013, Mark has been employed full-time as Director of New Site Development, leading the internal and external efforts to open new regions annually for OneGoal around the country.
-Mark has been the Vice Chair and Chair of Development on the EPIC Academy Charter High School Board of Trustees, a OneGoal partner school, since 2014.
+From 2013 through early 2018, Mark was employed full-time as Director of New Site Development, leading the internal and external efforts to open new regions annually for OneGoal around the country.
+He's since left OneGoal and returned to the world of consulting and advising under the auspices of Spacebar Projects, his new company set to debut later in 2018.
+Mark has been the Vice Chair and Chair of Development on the EPIC Academy Charter High School Board of Trustees since 2014.
 He is also Chair of the Care Club, a service organization, for the Ravinia Elementary School PTO where his children attend.
 Mark resides in Highland Park, IL with his wife Amy, their daughter Kai, and son Caleb.

 Chris Martin, Treasurer